achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

     3.Reinforcement learning - total rewards

-if not good performance go back to Data collection or  Feature engineering to increase performance of model
+if not giving good performance go back to Data collection or  Feature engineering to increase performance of model

 7.deployment